reportportal/agent-ruby/README.md

 <tr>
 <td>attach_to_launch</td>
 <td>
-Add executing features/scenarios to an existing launch.
+Add executing features/scenarios to same launch.
-Use following options to configure that.
+Use following options are available to configure that.

     1. launch_id
     2. file_with_launch_id
+    3. launch_uuid
-    3. rp_launch_id.tmp in `Dir.tmpdir`
+    4. rp_launch_id_for_<fisrt process pid>.lock in `Dir.tmpdir`

-   If above options not present client will create new launch
+    *** If launch is not created, cucumber process will create one.
+Such that user does not need to worry about creating new launch.
 </td>
 </tr>
 <tr>